montag/audioworklet-test-demo/README.md

-# AudioWorklet Jest UnitTest Experiment
+# AudioWorklet Unit Test Experiment with Jest

-While building an app with AudioWorklets [an example of which I made here](https://montag.gitlab.io/vue-audioworklet-demo/), I wondered how one might go about testing these things.
+While building an app with AudioWorklets, [an example of which I made here](https://montag.gitlab.io/vue-audioworklet-demo/), I wondered how one might go about testing these things.

 I looked at some of the testing tools/examples that are out there such as the [Web Platform Tests](https://github.com/web-platform-tests/wpt) and the [Web Audio Test Api](https://github.com/mohayonao/web-audio-test-api) as well as some [interesting Webkit tests](https://github.com/WebKit/webkit/blob/master/LayoutTests/webaudio/gain.html).

-These tools had a few issues, notably they are mostly testing the Web Audio Api itself, or an apps usage of it e.g. verify the audio graph(s).
-Secondarily, they all have their own api's and don't necessarily integrate with standard tooling (mocha, jest, etc) that we might find in a web app.
+These tools had a few issues, notably they are mostly for testing the Web Audio Api itself, or an apps usage of it e.g. verify the audio graph(s).
+Secondarily, they all have their own api's and don't necessarily integrate with the standard tooling (mocha, jest, etc) that we might find in a web app.

 Yet, AudioWorklet processors have a simple and well-defined interface which makes their implementation a good candidate for unit testing entirely independent of the Web Audio Api itself.
-They are simply passing in Float32Arrays, doing some work, and sending some Float32Arrays back.
+They are simply passed in Float32Arrays, doing some work, and return some Float32Arrays when they are done.

 ### Prototype Goals ###

 1. Mock the AudioWorkletProcessor superclass
 2. Import and instantiate the worklet
-3. Create realistic frames of audio to feed into the worklet
+3. Create realistic frames of audio data to feed into the worklet
 4. Ability to modify parameters
 5. Verify that the output matches what it should with a decent amount of precision.
-6. Do all of the above using the apps jest test suite with the standard build chain (e.g. webpack4)
+6. Do all of the above using the apps test suite (Jest) with the standard build chain (e.g. webpack4)

 ### Steps ###